 Monitoring and Auditing

-Monitoring- is the assessment of performance through the gathering, analysis, and interpretation of data.
-E.g. monitoring of water quality, dust emissions, noise levels, and waste generation.
+Monitoring is the assessment of performance through gathering, analyzing, and interpreting data—E.g., monitoring water quality, dust emissions, noise levels, and waste generation.

-Auditing- is the systematic review of processes, procedures, and results of monitoring to determine levels of conformance against a predetermined set of criteria.
+Auditing- is the systematic review of processes, procedures, and results of monitoring to determine conformance levels against a predetermined set of criteria.
 Is your system working – meeting its intended outcome?

-Monitoring and auditing track the processes towards an established set of objectives and enable smart decisions to be made before they become critical.
-(Like flying a plane using the dials in the cockpit)
+Monitoring and auditing track the processes towards an established set of objectives and enable intelligent decisions before they become critical.
+(Like flying a plane using the dials in the cockpit).

 - Environmental Sustainability as the aim of EMS